Bupropion (Wellbutrin) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 How Common Is Wellbutrin Abuse Addiction?

-Antidepressants like Wellbutrin are one of the top three medications prescribed in the U.S. While some people may only take them for a few weeks, others continue to take them for years, often times becoming dependent on the effects they provide.
+Antidepressants like Wellbutrin are one of the top three medications prescribed in the U.S. However, some people only take them for a few weeks.
+Others, on the other hand, take them for years and slowly become dependent on the effects.

 What Are The Side Effects Of Wellbutrin Abuse?